Project: Engineering, procurement, construction and commissioning services for a gas processing plant and associated infrastructure and pipelines

 Petrofac’s largest engineering, procurement, construction and commissioning (EPC) project to date is the Galkynysh gas field project for SC “Turkmengas”, the state-owned National Gas Company of Turkmenistan.

 The US$3.4 billion gas field development project was inaugurated following a successful commissioning of utilities and introduction of gas to process facilities in September 2013.

 The gas treatment plant at the field, formerly known as South Yoloten, is capable of processing 10 billion cubic metres of gas per year.

 Our teams provided engineering, procurement and commissioning work on a lump-sum basis for 10 BCMa the gas processing plant along with 20 BCMa infrastructure and pipelines.
 The entire development was completed in an ambitious 33-month programme which began in late 2010 following an initial US$100 million front end engineering and design phase.

 Speaking at the inauguration event Petrofac Group Chief Executive, Ayman Asfari said: “I am delighted to witness the culmination of what has been a large scale and complex project, within a logistically challenging environment and aggressive deadline, set within a desert environment.
 At its peak the project had a workforce of 60 contractors with more than 14,000 employees, three quarters of whom were Turkmens.

-“That our largest EPC project to date has successfully moved into the commissioning and start-up phase on time is testament to our discipline, focus on cost control, excellence in project execution, our partnerships with local suppliers and businesses, and a collaborative relationship with our client.”
+“The Galkynysh gas processing facility is testament of our discipline, focus on cost control, excellence in project execution, strong partnerships with local suppliers and businesses, and a collaborative relationship with our client.”